faxad/activflow/README.md

 ```
 #### Step 3: Flow Definition
 - A flow is represented by collection of Activities (States/Nodes) connected using Transitions (Edges)
-- Rules are applied on transitions to allow transition from one activity to another provided the condition satisfies
+- Rules are applied on transitions to allow switching from one activity to another provided the condition satisfies
 - Business Process flow must be defined as **FLOW** under **app/flow**
 - As a default behavior, the Role maps OTO with django Group (this can be customized by developers as per the requirements)
 ```python